sciccolella/sasc/README.md

 **Optional**
 - `-d DELETIONS`: Maximum number of total deletions allowed in the solution.
 By default the value is set to have no restriction (+INF).
 - `-e MUTATION_NAME_FILE`: Path of the input file.
 If this parameter is not used then the mutation will be named progressively from `1` to `MUTATIONS`
+- `-r REPETITIONS`: Set the total number of Simulated Annealing repetitions.
+Default is 5.
+- `-l`: If this option is used SASC will output a mutational tree with cells attached to it.
+Ortherwise cells will not present.
+- `-x`: If this option is use, SASC will also output the expected matrix E.

 **Simulated Annealing parameters**